thomaskbrown18/wildfire_predictions/README.md

 # Conclusion

-There's a ways to go before this project is fully fleshed out and deployable, but I believe it's a great start for a different take on wildfire prevention.
+There's a ways to go before this project is fully deployable on a national or international level, but I believe it's a great start for a different take on wildfire prevention.
 Hopefully in the future, this project can be fully deployed and used by fire deparments around the world.
 As I gain more expertise in handling image recognition tasks and collecting satellite imagery from more complex and thorough sources (e.g. NASA), I can't wait to come back to this project and develop the neural network to make it more and more accurate!

 Thanks for reading, and please let me know if you have any questions or comments!